csc301-fall-2020/team-project-12-malecare-cancer-support/deliverable-2/README.md

  #### Answer

-Watch this demo to know about the app in detail. <link>
+Watch this demo to know about the app in detail. (https://play.library.utoronto.ca/b70571f42f95f757c89cdb984caa9a8d)

-1. Use this link <link> to open the website.
+1. Use this link to open the website. (https://cancerchat.herokuapp.com/)
 2. You will be taken to the homepage of the website where you can choose from the two options to login an old user or signup a new user.
 Login and Signup
 * Case 1.
 If you already have an account login using the email and the password that you set.